rwynn/wellington/README.md

     ./gradlew clean war

-#### Production Mode ####
+#### Development Mode ####

-Flip a switch in application.properties in order to run in production mode
+Flip a switch in application.properties in order to run in development mode

-    info.app.development=false
+    info.app.development=true

-This switches to using the minified version of the application javascript.
+This change switches from using the minified version of the app javascript to the un-minified

+You may also want to turn off the thymeleaf cache in application.properties during development

+    spring.thymeleaf.cache=false

 #### More customization options ####